AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ### 4. Tailwind Is Bloated

 {% aside %}
   **Note**: I'm wrong here.
 I should have done more research into Tailwind to understand that it is in fact *not* as slow as I originally thought.
+Below is an edited version.
 {% endaside %}

 Tailwind uses [PurgeCSS](https://purgecss.com/), which removes any unused styles from your compiled stylesheet.
 The Tailwind docs note the following: